BlinkTagInc/node-gtfs/README.md

 ##Hosting the Example App with Heroku and MongoHQ

-Log in, install dependencies locally and create app

-    $ heroku login
-    $ npm install
+A `Procfile` is already in the repo pointing to the example app in `examples/express`.

+Create app on Heroku

-    $ heroku create
+    $ heroku apps:create YOURAPPNAME

 Add MongoHQ to your app

     $ heroku addons:add mongohq:sandbox

-Using your MongoHQ control panel, create a DB user and figure out your MongoDB URL.
-Export that URL as a MONGOHQ_URL environment variable.
+MONGOHQ creates a user, database and exports it as a MONGOHQ_URL environment variable.

-Execute the download script

-    $ npm script download

-Make any changes you need to and test your app

-    $ foreman start

-Commit your changes

-    $ git commit -m "Added auto-kitten detection"

-Push changes to Heroku
+Push your app to Heroku

     $ git push heroku master

-##Updating the database
+Execute the download script to populate the database with the agency data specified in config.js

+    $ run node ./scripts/download

+##Pulling in updated transit data

 Re-run the download script whenever you need to refresh the database.

-    $ npm script download
+    $ npm run node ./scripts/download

 ## License